c-yr-chen/c-yr-chen.github.io/_pages/research.md

 We explore the consequences of this to describe their quantisation and subsets of their linear and non-linear symmetries.
 In particular, we point out that the theories admit mode expansions reminiscent of standard $2d$ CFTs in complex coordinates, with which we are able to construct operators implementing global conformal transformations and Virasoro symmetry.
 We further leverage holomorphicity of the currents to show that the full set of symmetries of theories with $k>0$ is captured by a chiral algebra contained in the one of the massless theory.
-This allows us to identify integrable deformations for $`k \leq 2`$.
+This allows us to identify integrable deformations for $k \leq 2$.
-We finally point out that a lack of integrable deformations for $`k>2`$ is a consequence of a known conjecture.
+We finally point out that a lack of integrable deformations for $k>2$ is a consequence of a known conjecture.